 It is possible that the corporation may also be liable for failing to warn employees about defective equipment at the gym.
 It is important to consult with a lawyer to determine whether a particular case is genuine so that waivers and papers are in place to protect the corporation.

-How can a Lawyer Help If You have Onsite Gym Claim?
+How Can a Lawyer Help With Your Onsite Gym Injury Claim?